-Nobody wants to do the dirty jobs when it comes to cleaning a pond, but unfortunately, they need doing.
+Nobody wants to do dirty jobs when it comes to cleaning a pond, but unfortunately, they need doing.
 To maintain not only an attractive pond, but a safe pond for fish, there are some simple, but dirty, maintenance jobs that need doing.
 Pond sludge is undoubtedly the dirtiest of all the pond jobs but can also be the most dangerous to fish.

-For best results, ensure pH is between 7.5 & 8.5 when using any bacterial treatment.
+- For best results, ensure pH is between 7 & 8.3 when using any bacterial treatment.

 - Bacterial treatments are not a quick fix and can take several weeks to completely resolve the problem.